dll110/dll110.github.io/poop/forgetfully.md

 >“The thing is that your memory doesn’t actually get any bigger, and a lot of stuff just falls out.
 So you see, the major difference between you and me is not how much I know, but how much I’ve forgotten.” (“Dirk Gently”, 209)

 Though what I mean to discuss is not mere forgetting, but biased/organized forgetting.
 Technically, you can be forgetful and not organize but then that's undeniably worse and uninteresting.
 I mean to talk about forgetting in the context you have things you care about.
 Someone once asked me why I read so much if I forgot most of it (I can't recall if it was asked or if it was just obvious).
 I was stumped for a few days, but I arrived at a satisfying answer: For the stuff I do remember from the books.
-(And I believe that even the things you don't remember have an effect -- I think of it like training data on a neural network: you can lose the training data after you've trained your model, but the effect on your model weights are still there.)

-Because the things I do remember aren't random.
-They're interesting.
+Because the things I do remember tend to be the interesting bits.
 And by forgetting the rest, I've just increased the signal to noise ratio.
-This is pretty much the domain of compression, and I first found it interesting through a fascination with PCA (Principal Components Analysis).
+This is pretty much the domain of compression, and I discovered through a fascination with PCA (Principal Components Analysis).

 [image of pc plot]